-You can format your internal links (e.g. make the link bold, italicized, change the link color, etc …) using the format buttons in your WordPress WYSIWYG editor menu (< there’s that internal link again! :)) …
+If you want, you can also format your internal links (e.g. make the link bold, italicized, change the link color, etc …) using the format buttons in your WordPress visual editor menu (< there’s that internal link again! :)) …

-(Format your hyperlinks if you want to catch your visitors’ attention)
+(You can format your hyperlinks if you want readers to notice them)

-No tutorial on adding links to WordPress content is complete without showing you how to delete links that you no longer want, so let’s take care of this topic right now.
+No tutorial on adding content links is complete without showing you how to remove links that you no longer want, so let’s cover this right now.

-To delete a link from your content, just click anywhere on the link and then click either the little cross icon on the link editor floating box or the ‘Remove link’ icon on the editor menu as shown below
+To delete a hyperlink from your posts or pages, just click anywhere on the link and then click either the little cross icon on the link editor floating bar or the ‘Remove link’ feature on the editor menu as shown below

-(Deleting both internal and external hyperlinks is easy … WordPress even gives you different choices!)
+(Deleting both internal and external hyperlinks is easy … WordPress even gives you choices!)

 Internal Linking Plugins

-So far, we have looked at how to create internal links to content manually using the WordPress linking tool.
+So far, we have looked at how to create links to content in WordPress manually using the built-in WordPress linking function.

-Are there plugins for WordPress that can do this work?
+Are there any WordPress plugins that can perform this work?

 Yes, there are!
-As we explain in this article, there are plugins that can do almost everything you can imagine.
+As we explain in this article, there are WordPress plugins for just about everything you can imagine.
 And if you can’t find a plugin that does what you want, one can be created for you.

-Also, depending on the kind of plugins and themes installed on your website or blog, you can benefit from additional internal linking features such as:
+Also, depending on the kind of WordPress theme installed on your website or blog, you can benefit from additional internal linking features such as:

 - Related posts

-In another article, we’ll discuss additional types of linking content in WordPress, examine the benefits and challenges of automating links in WordPress, and look at various plugins you can check out for creating internal content links automatically.
+In another article, we’ll discuss additional content linking strategies in WordPress, examine the pros and cons of automating content links in WordPress, and look at several plugins that can help you create internal linking automatically.

 (Internal linking for SEO.
-Image sourced from: No Sweat WP Internal Links Lite plugin for WordPress)
+Screenshot source: No Sweat WP Internal Links Lite plugin)

-Congratulations … now you know how to easily link content in your WordPress pages and posts.
+Congratulations!
+Now you know how to easily create internal content links in your WordPress posts and pages.